-which is $9$-dimensional.
-Let $W = \langle x_1^2, x_1x_2, x_2^2\rangle$.
-Any linear map from the weight zero space in $(x_3, x_4)\cap q^\perp$ to $W$ extends to a tangent vector, because in the degree three the space $q^\perp/(x_3, x_4)\cap q^\perp$ has only weights $3$, while the image of any linear syzygy has weight $\pm 1$.
-The space of these maps is $9$-dimensional, hence equal to the tangent space $T_{p}\VPS_G$.
-It follows that the weights of the action of the standard torus of $\SL_2$ on $T_{p}\VPSsbl_G$ are all equal to $2$.
+The space of maps $\rho_2$ is $9$-dimensional, hence equal to $T_{p}\VPS_G$, the tangent space to $\VPS_G$ at $p$.
+It follows that the weights of the action of the standard torus of $\SL_2$ on $T_{p}\VPS_G$ are all equal to $2$.
 The fiber of the tangent bundle from the statement is a subrepresentation of $T_{p}\VPS_G$ for this torus, so it also has all weights equal to $2$.
 The fiber of the normal bundle is its quotient representation, so the same holds here.
 By the classification of vector bundles on $\mathbb{P}^1$, we find that the tangent bundle is $\OO(2)^{\oplus 6}$, while the normal bundle is $\OO(2)^{\oplus 5}$. \end{proof}

 \begin{remark} {\rm The degree and normal bundle of the curves $C_1$ and $C_2$ is also found in the Macaulay2 computation \cite{Mac2S}. } \end{remark} \begin{remark} {\rm The normal bundle of the two curves $C_1\cup C_2=\VPSsbl_G\cap \VPSuns_G$ may be used to compute the index of the latter variety as a Fano variety.
 The Picard group is generated by $H$, so the canonical divisor is $K=-aH$ for some integer $a$.
 Since the normal bundle in $\VPSsbl_G$ of each of the two rational curves $C_i$ in $BL$ has degree $10$ while the degree of each curve is $6$, the adjunction formula implies $-2={\rm deg}K_{C_i}= 10-{\rm deg}(aH\cap C_i)$, so $a=2$ and $\VPSsbl_G$ has Fano index $2$.}